MicrosoftDocs/azure-devops-docs/docs/pipelines/process/scheduled-triggers.md

 [!INCLUDE [temp](../includes/concept-rename-note.md)]
 ::: moniker-end

-Azure Pipelines provides several types of triggers that configure how your pipeline starts.
+Azure Pipelines provides several types of triggers to configure how your pipeline starts.

 * Scheduled triggers start your pipeline based on a schedule, such as a nightly build.
 This article provides guidance on using scheduled triggers to run your pipelines based on a schedule.
 * Event-based triggers start your pipeline in response to events, such as creating a pull request or pushing to a branch.
-For information on using these trigger types, see [Triggers in Azure Pipelines](../build/triggers.md).
+For information on using event-based triggers, see [Triggers in Azure Pipelines](../build/triggers.md).

-You can combine scheduled and event-based triggers in your pipelines, for example to validate the build every time a push is made ([CI trigger](../build/triggers.md#ci-triggers)), when a pull request is made ([PR trigger](../build/triggers.md#pr-triggers)), and a nightly build for validation (Scheduled trigger).
+You can combine scheduled and event-based triggers in your pipelines, for example to validate the build every time a push is made ([CI trigger](../build/triggers.md#ci-triggers)), when a pull request is made ([PR trigger](../build/triggers.md#pr-triggers)), and a nightly build (Scheduled trigger).
 If you want to build your pipeline only on a schedule, and not in response to event-based triggers, ensure that your pipeline does not have any other triggers enabled.
 For example, YAML pipelines in a GitHub repository have CI triggers and PR triggers enabled by default.
 For information on disabling default triggers, see [Triggers in Azure Pipelines](../build/triggers.md) and navigate to the section that covers your repository type.

 ## Scheduled triggers